Dr. Liberty Vittert

-Having worked in the spring of last year as a Visiting Fellow at Columbia under the sponsorship of Steve Coll, the Dean of the Graduate School of Journalism, writing a book on what we can tell about someone by their face, I am again working at Columbia this spring/summer under the sponsorship of Professor Mark Hansen, Professor of Journalism, Director of the David and Helen Gurley Brown Institute for Media Innovation, and Statistics Department, affiliated faculty.
+Having worked in the spring of 2017 as a Visiting Fellow at Columbia under the sponsorship of Steve Coll, the Dean of the Graduate School of Journalism, writing a book on what we can tell about someone by their face, I was awarded a grant to again be a Visiting Scholar at Columbia in spring/summer 2018 under the sponsorship of Professor Mark Hansen, Professor of Journalism, Director of the David and Helen Gurley Brown Institute for Media Innovation, and Statistics Department, affiliated faculty.
+However, due to a new job position at Washington University in St. Louis, I will be postponing this until Spring/Summer 2019.
 The work will be to help both the public and journalists better understand the world and make better decisions through data.
 Data shapes the world around us, and giving journalists, as well as the public, a better understanding through data is essential to future improvement.
 Everything from social media exchanges among youth in communities with high rates of gang violence to the decisions people make in how they raise their children or even decide how their public parks are used will be explored to develop a new way to map the world around us.

 Visiting Scholar – Columbia University in New York City (Spring 2017)